 The drawings on the detail page communicate the designer's vision to the contractor and trades.
 Detail drawings are true to their name.
 They show how the assembly and connection of several components — how the design can be built.
 One example is the detail of a coffered ceiling.

-Because they can be quite complex, detail drawings are drawn at a larger scale than the floor plan.
-Typical scales range from 1″ = 1'0″ to 3″ – 1'0″.
+Because they can be quite complex, detail drawings are drawn larger than the floor plan.
+Typical scales range from 1” = 1’0” to 3” – 1’0”.
 Half-size and full-size drawings are common too.

 Schedules

-Each entry has a numeric identifier and attributes associated with it in each the columns.
-Common schedules used in interior design include:
+Each entry has a numeric identifier and attributes associated with it in each of the columns.
+For example, typical schedules used in interior design include:

 - Door schedules